Explore Health Insurance

 What is hospital cover and is it worth it?

-Private hospital cover is designed to pay a benefit towards treatment as a private inpatient in a private or public hospital (e.g. surgery and giving birth).
-To be considered an inpatient, you need to be formally admitted to hospital by a healthcare professional; specialist consultations inside a hospital don’t count as inpatient services.
+Private hospital cover is designed to pay a benefit towards treatment as a private inpatient in a private or public hospital (e.g. surgery or giving birth, depending on your level of cover).
+To be considered an inpatient, you need to be formally admitted to hospital by a healthcare professional; specialist consultations or emergency room visits inside a hospital don’t count as inpatient services.

 Keep in mind that your doctors and hospital can choose to charge more than the MBS fee, in which case you may still have some out-of-pocket expenses.
 These out-of-pocket costs can be reduced or removed entirely if your hospital or treating doctors participate in your health fund’s gap cover scheme.